jckantor/cbe30338-book/_sources/Readme.md

 ## Course Information

-**Section:** CBE 30338-01
+**Section:** CBE 30338-01 Tuesday and  Thursdays, 12:30 - 1:45 pm, DeBartolo 138

-**Lab/Tutorial Sections:**  CBE 32338-01; CBE 32338-02.
-You must be registered for one of these lab/tutorial sections
+**Lab/Tutorial Sections:**  You must be registered for one of these lab/tutorial sections.
+* CBE 32338-01 Friday, 11:35 am - 12:25 pm, Fitzpatrick A68
+* CBE 32338-02 Friday, 12:50 am - 1:40 pm, Fitzpatrick A68

+**Prerequisites:** This course assumes knowledge of modeling and analysis with differential equations, and procedural programming in Python.
+Students taking this course will normally have completed

-**Prerequisites:** CBE 20258 Numerical and Statistical Analysis; MATH 30650 Differential Equations
+* CBE 20258 Numerical and Statistical Analysis
+* MATH 30650 Differential Equations (or ACMS equivalent)

+The models encountered in this include basic models for heat and mass transfer.
+Students without these prerequisites should consult the instructor before enrolling.
+Students with background in Matlab, but none in Python, may take the course but need to be ready to crash into Python.

 **Required Materials:**
 * [Temperature Control Lab](https://www.amazon.com/TCLab-Temperature-Control-Lab/dp/B07GMFWMRY) is an Arduino based device that will be used as a "hands-on" laboratory for learning process control.